VDA5050/VDA5050/VDA5050_EN.md

 ### 6.9.5 Error handling within zones

-If at any point of the order execution, a mobile robot realizes, that it can not reach a node in its order, it shall report a 'GOAL_UNREACHABLE' error with level 'CRITICAL' to the master control.
+If at any point of the order execution, a mobile robot realizes, that it can not reach a node in its order, it shall report a 'NODE_UNREACHABLE' error with level 'CRITICAL' to the master control.
 The master control shall then decide how to proceed.
 The vehicle shall not try to reach the node again, but wait for further instructions from the master control.

 ## 6.10 Actions